simonborer/teaching-tools/README.md

 #### tomono TODO

 - I have commands commented out in [the file](bash/tomono.sh) that will also convert to mp4 and compress, I just haven't gotten around to testing them yet.
 Should help with my Premiere workflow.

+### Coming soon:
+- Validate CSS
+- Validate HTML
+- Open page with express server and chrome-cli
+- Parse CSS with PostCSS
+- Diff student SQL queries with the answer key.
+- Connect to either a SQLite or MySQL database to diff the results from student queries and your answer key (including matching the number of rows and perfect matches).
+- Build a requirements checklist and quickly fill out a rubric
+- Write once in Hugo to generate both slides & notes, deployed via Netlify.